PPGFlowECG: Latent Rectified Flow with Cross-Modal Encoding for PPG-Guided ECG Generation and Cardiovascular Disease Detection: Methodology

 \subsection{CardioAlign Encoder}

-PPG and ECG exhibit distinct surface morphologies yet provide complementary perspectives on the same underlying cardiovascular dynamics.
-When trained independently, modality-specific encoders often exploit superficial shortcuts and neglect shared physiological semantics.
-The central innovation of the CardioAlign Encoder is to regard PPG and ECG not as separate languages but as dialects of a common physiological interlingua.
-By enforcing parameter sharing, the encoder $E_{\text{CA}}(\cdot)$ aligns both modalities in a unified latent space, transcending superficial waveform differences to capture modality-invariant cardiovascular dynamics and preserve clinically meaningful features essential for downstream diagnosis.
-As illustrated in Figure~\ref{fig_2}, the stage~1 adopts an encoder–decoder architecture centered on the CardioAlign Encoder.
-A single encoder $E_{\text{CA}}(\cdot)$ processes both PPG and ECG inputs, while modality-specific decoders $D_{\text{PPG}}(\cdot)$ and $D_{\text{ECG}}(\cdot)$ reconstruct their respective signals.
-For an input waveform $x_m \in \mathbb{R}^{L \times 1}$ of length $L$ from modality $m \in \{\text{ppg}, \text{ecg}\}$, the encoder produces Gaussian parameters $\boldsymbol{\mu}_m$ and $\boldsymbol{\sigma}_m$, from which the latent representation $\mathbf{z}_m$ is sampled via the reparameterization trick:
+PPG and ECG differ in surface morphology yet reflect the same underlying cardiovascular dynamics.
+When trained separately, modality-specific encoders may overfit modality-specific cues and miss shared physiological semantics.
+The CardioAlign Encoder mitigates this by using a shared encoder $E_{\text{CA}}(\cdot)$ for both modalities, aligning them in a unified latent space and reducing sensitivity to waveform-specific appearance while retaining clinically relevant features for downstream diagnosis.
+Given an input waveform $x_m \in \mathbb{R}^{L \times 1}$ from modality $m \in \{\text{ppg}, \text{ecg}\}$, the encoder outputs $\boldsymbol{\mu}_m$ and $\boldsymbol{\sigma}_m$, and samples $\mathbf{z}_m$ via the reparameterization trick:

-To enforce modality-invariant cardiovascular dynamics in the latent space, the CardioAlign Encoder is trained with a set of complementary alignment objectives.
+To induce a semantically coherent latent space, we adopt a coarse-to-fine alignment strategy at three levels, as follows:

-{\bfseries Latent Distribution Alignment.} We initiate alignment at the distributional level by modeling each modality’s latent posterior as a Gaussian.
+\paragraph{Global Distribution Alignment.} We initiate alignment at the distributional level by modeling each modality’s latent posterior as a Gaussian.
 Specifically, the posteriors for PPG and ECG, denoted as $q_{\text{ppg}}$ and $q_{\text{ecg}}$, are defined as: